Rowlatt Act: Timeline, Reasons and Result

 Jallianwala Bagh Massacre

-The Jallianwala Bagh Massacre took place on 13th April 1919 on the day of Baisakhi when a large group of men, women and children unaware of the martial law decided to assemble in the park.
-The peaceful protest was organised against the Rowlatt Act and the wrongful arrest of Congress leaders in India.
+The Jallianwala Bagh Massacre took place on 13th April 1919 on the day of Baisakhi when a large group of men, women, and children unaware of martial law decided to assemble in the park.
+A peaceful protest was organized against the Rowlatt Act and the wrongful arrest of Congress leaders in India.
 Without any warning, General Dyer ordered its men to block all entrances and to open fire on the peaceful gathering.
 This massacre took 400 civilian lives and injured 1200.

 The incident created a rift between the Indian people and the British government.
 Despite a massive outcry, no action was taken against the perpetrators of the heinous crime.
 The massacre at Amritsar was a turning point in the Indian national movement as the moderate leaders lost faith in the fairness of the British regime.
 The Hunter Commission was set up to investigate the event and condemned the actions of General Dyer yet no concrete punishment was issued against the General behind the most brutal killings in modern India.